-When you hiring a freelance web developer to work with, understanding their website development process helps set expectations on both sides.
+When you are hiring a freelance web developer to work with, understanding their website development process helps set expectations on both sides.
 I want every project to be a success by delivering what we agreed on in a realistic time frame.
 I have outlined the steps in my website development process here.

 Define the Scope